Zantac Litigation Attorneys

 - Payment for all loss of all future earnings;

 - Loss and enjoyment of life;

 - Mental anguish / emotional distress;

 - Loss of companionship; and

 The attorneys at Portner Bond, PLLC will work with you to identify all of the categories of damages that you are entitled to recover, to ensure that you receive the compensation that you deserve.

 Your attorney will also likely attempt to recover punitive damages from the drug company for the harm they cause you and others.
 In Texas, punitive damages are a form of economic punishment that is used to send a message to the drug company.

 Punitive damages are awarded if it can be proven that the drug company acted with fraud, malice, or gross negligence.
 That is, it must be shown that the drug manufacturer knew about the harmful effects of taking Zantac, yet chose not to warn the consumer of the risks.

-In Texas, punitive damages are capped at the greater of: 1) $200,000; or 2) two-times the amount of economic damages plus the amount of non-economic damages awarded up to $750,000.
+In Texas, punitive damages are capped at the greater of 1) $200,000; or 2) two-times the number of economic damages plus the amount of non-economic damages awarded up to $750,000.

 Contact our skilled and professional Zantac attorneys to learn how you can recover the compensation you are entitled to for the harm you suffered from taking Zantac.